Daily tips and tricks from the experts at Adafruit!

 Catch all the episodes in the YouTube playlist.

-CircuitPython Weekly Meeting
+CircuitPython Weekly Meetings

 CircuitPython Weekly Meeting for June 16, 2025 (notes) on YouTube.
+CircuitPython Weekly Meeting for June 23, 2025 (notes) on YouTube.

 Project of the Week: IINTS, the Open-Source Insulin Pump for Raspberry Pi Pico

-Teenager Rune Bobbaers designed and built a fully open-source insulin pump from scratch having long “been fascinated by the medical technology that helps keep me alive, especially insulin pumps”.
+Rune Bobbaers designed and built a fully open-source insulin pump from scratch having long “been fascinated by the medical technology that helps keep me alive, especially insulin pumps”.
 It uses MicroPython on a Raspberry Pi Pico, controling insulin delivery using stepper motors and a user-friendly interface - Raspberry Pi News and GitHub.

 Popular Last Week